 PurePosixPath

-If you're on Unix/Linux, you use PurePosixPath
+If you're on Unix/Linux, you use PurePosixPath.

 pythonfrom pathlib import PurePosixPath pp = PurePosixPath('example/path') print(pp)